How quickly should decoding be taught?

 There are plenty of games that you can play at home to help your child fly!

-Click the button below to see our pre-made version of this game!
+Check out our pre-made version of this game: